+February 24, 2020

-www.knoxfocus.com obruary 24, 2020 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 Tommy Smith selected for District 1 council seat but Knoxville City Council selected a new council member for South Knoxrille in a special meeting last Thursday Tommy Smith, the vice resident of marketing strategy at Ackermann PR, was chosen from seven applicants to replace District 1's representative Stephanie Welch, who left council for a position with the city.
-The choice after several votes, came down activist David Hayes.
-Both men appeared with following and all the appl cants spoke and answered a series of questions from the council.
-Also applying ca Parr, Anne Wallace, Ben Bradley, All candidates were well informed and answered questions with reasonable remarks.
+Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 www.knoxfocus.com but Knoxville City Council selected a new council member for South Knoxville in a special meeting last Thursday following and all the appli cants spoke and answered a series of questions from the council.
+Also applying were Janice Tocher, Rebecca Parr, Anne Wallace, Ben Reams and Kenny Bradley.
+All candidates were well informed and answered questions with reasonable remarks.
 Smith is the former chief marketing officer of ORNL Credit Union.
 He and his wife Jamie have three children.
-She joined him on the member of the council Smith said during the interview that he refers to the homeless as the "houseless" and pro-Urban Wilderness, Chapman Highway improve ments, and the South Waterfront.
-He also said he has served on the city's Business Advisory Board and said he's interested in supporting more affordable The selection came down to Smith getting five votes The final vote gave Smith seven votes with Amelia Parker abstaining.
-Earlier the Haves support came from Councilwomen Gwen McKenzie.
-Seema Singh Each applicant had three minutes to speak and two supporters of each spoke on their behalf.
-The council then questioned each applicant before going through a half-dozen votes to narrow the field to Smith and Haves speaks to the Knoxville City Council as he applies to re place District 1 Councilwoman Stephanie Welch He and David Hayes were chosen as finalists and Smith edged out Hover in a 5-3 vote then, in a final vote, got ? of 8 votes.
-Phot by Mike Steely.
+She joined him on the office to become the new member of the council Smith said during the interview that he refers to the homeless as the "houseless" and proclaimed his support of the Urban Wilderness, Chapman Highway improv ments, and the South Waterfront.
+He also said he has served on the city's Business Advisory Board and said he's interested in supporting more affordable housing.